KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 <img src="Images/IMAGE4.png" width="auto">

-Question: Why am I getting "kibar_ERROR" as the return value?
+<strong>Question</strong>: Why am I getting "kibar_ERROR" as the return value?

 You are likely encountering an error related to the UART peripheral unit or providing a value that is outside the range of valid limits for the property of the Nextion structure you are using.

-Question: Why am I having problems even though I get "kibar_OK" as the return value?
+<strong>Question</strong>: Why am I having problems even though I get "kibar_OK" as the return value?

 Most likely, there is a connection issue between the Nextion HMI and the board.
 Please check your connections.

-Question: How should UART be used?
+<strong>Question</strong>: How should UART be used?

 You should configure the UART peripheral in asynchronous mode.

-Question: The library is not visible to the compiler.
+<strong>Question</strong>: The library is not visible to the compiler.
 What should I do?

 This is a common issue and indicates that the paths to the header files are not set correctly.
 From the project settings, add the header file paths to the project for all configurations.

-Question: Can it be used with other KIBAR libraries?
+<strong>Question</strong>: Can it be used with other KIBAR libraries?

 Yes, it can be easily used with other KIBAR libraries.

-Question: How can I access the complete version of the library?
+<strong>Questio</strong>n: How can I access the complete version of the library?

 Contact the social media accounts listed on the GitHub profile to request the complete version of the library.